arjungirish01/DataCleaning-NashvilleHousing/README.md

 ## Usage

 ### SQL Queries
-The SQL queries used for data cleaning (removing duplicates, handling missing values, and adding calculated columns) are available in the `sql_queries.sql` file.
+The SQL queries used for data cleaning (removing duplicates, handling missing values, and adding calculated columns) are available in the 'SQL.sql` file.

 ### Jupyter Notebook
 Open the `data_cleaning_notebook.ipynb` file in Jupyter Notebook to explore the data, run queries, and visualize the cleaned data.